fredboe/monte-carlo-tree-search/README.md

 1. I am probably going to add new games to the project (simple versions of chess, 2048)

 ## Execute the code
-To see results you just need to execute RunMatch.py **-** soon you will be able to change the agents very easy and fast  (at the moment you have to change the functions_name in run_match)
+To see results you just need to execute RunMatch.py **-** soon you will be able to change the agents very easy and fast  (at the moment you have to change the functions name in run_match)

-**WARNING: The MCTS algorithm does not work properly!!!**

 ## Further readings
 * https://www.aaai.org/Papers/AIIDE/2008/AIIDE08-036.pdf